 After spending the better part of the previous year locked inside the castle, feeling like the caged tiger she truly was, Mia would have thought she would feel ecstatic to leave, but now a feeling of anxious apprehension filled her.
 Hogwarts had become home to Mia.
 No where Mia had ever been in her memory filled her with the same sense of safety and belonging as she felt in the castle.
 And now at the thought of leaving the castle and going into the unknown, Mia was terrify.
-Especially when the unknown included moving in with her father, the father she had spent her whole life believing to be a criminal.
+Especially when the unknown included moving in with her father, the father she had spent her whole life believing ether to be dead, or to be a criminal.
 Knowing his innocence didn't relieve any of Mia's stress.
 In fact it increased it.
 It left Mia with more questions than answers and forced her to form a relationship with this man she didn't know.

 It was different than it had been with Remus.
 When she had first met him there was no expectations for a relationship to form, at least none known to Mia.
 There had only been a strange connection that she felt when she was around him.
 But with Sirius there was so much pre knowledge of who he was and who he was meant to be to her that gave Mia the heavy weight in the bottom of her stomach every time she thought of him.
 It was the same feeling one got every time they thought about a big exam they hadn't studied for or remembered a large essay they had yet to write.

 Suddenly the door to the dorm room opened and in walked two house elves.
 They froze at the sight of her.
 It was two of the elves Mia hadn't gotten on first name basis with but who still knew who she was.
-The taller elf turned away choosing to ignore Mia and started to preform a bit of transporting magic on Hermione's chest.
+The taller elf turned away choosing to ignore Mia and started to perform a bit of transporting magic on Hermione's chest.
 The second elf, a younger girl Mia recognized from the kitchen carefully walked over to Mia her eyes wide with fear.
 "The Miss is gonna be late to the train!"

-Mia suddenly realized how long she had been sitting on her bead and took off in a flash.
+Mia suddenly realized how long she had been sitting on her bed and took off in a flash.
 She yelled a thanks to the elf as she darted out of the tower.
 Mia sped through the castle using every short cut she knew.
 Eventually she came running down the main staircase into the entrance hall and came to a halt on the final landing standing before an anxious looking Gabe.
 "I was seriously beginning to think you had changed your mind."

 Mia, panting and out of breath, tried to respond looking cool and relaxed, but Gabe just sighed and pulled her along and out the door of the castle.
 "No time!"
 As they left the front entrance Mia was actually relieved at the sight of a thestral pulled carriage waiting for them.
 She had been scared she would be stuck running the distance to the train.
 Mia got into the carriage as Gabe held the door open and with a sideways glance at the reptilian horse sat down and tried to catch her breath.
 "So what took you?"